raspberrypilearning/lineup/en/step_9.md

 --- task ---

-When the `broadcast`{:class="blockevents"} is received by the curtain, it needs to be raised for 10 seconds, to reveal the stamps and then dropped again afterwards,
+When the curtain sprite receives the `broadcast`{:class="blockevents"}, the sprite needs to move upwards for 10 seconds so that it looks like the curtain is raised to reveal the stamps.
+Then the curtain should drop again, so the curtain sprite needs to move downwards.

 --- no-print ---
-Here's what it should look like:
+It should look like this:

 ![demo 2](images/demo_2.gif)
 --- /no-print ---

-Have a go at doing this yourself, and use the hints if you need help.
+Try to do this by yourself, and use the hints if you need help.

 --- hints --- --- hint ---
-On the curtain sprite, you need a script that will do the following:
+For the curtain sprite, you need a script that does the following things:
-  1. When the curtain receives the `broadcast`{:class="blockevents"}
+  1. When the curtain sprite receives the `broadcast`{:class="blockevents"}
-  1. Bring the curtain to the `front`{:class="blocklooks"}
+  1. Bring the curtain sprite to the `front`{:class="blocklooks"}
-  1. `Wait`{:class="blockcontrol"} a little bit while the sprites all get drawn
+  1. `Wait`{:class="blockcontrol"} a little bit while the character sprite costumes get stamped
-  1. `Glide`{:class="blockmotion"} the curtain upwards so it's near the top of the screen
+  1. `Glide`{:class="blockmotion"} the curtain sprite upwards so it ends up near the top of the Stage
   1. `Hide`{:class="blocklooks"} the curtain
-  1. Start a loop that counts for 10 seconds
+  1. Start a loop that counts down for 10 seconds
-  1. When the time is over, `show`{:class="blocklooks"} the curtain
+  1. When the time is over, `show`{:class="blocklooks"} the curtain sprite
-  1. `Glide`{:class="blockmotion"} the curtain back to its original position
+  1. `Glide`{:class="blockmotion"} the curtain sprite back to its original position
 --- /hint --- --- hint ---
-Here are the blocks you will need:
+Here are the blocks you need:
 ```blocks
 go to front